Mattress Topper Thickness – 2 Inch, 3 Inch, or 4 Inch?

 natural and organic latex mattress topper

-As you begin to shop for a mattress topper, you'll see that there are different thickness options available.
-There may be slight variations, but you'll usually find your favorite choices in 2-inch, 3-inch, and 4-inch thicknesses.
+As you begin to shop for a latex mattress topper or an egg crate mattress topper, you'll see that there are different thickness options available.
+There may be slight variations, but you'll usually find your favorite choices in 1 inch, 2 inch, 3 inch, and 4 inch thicknesses.

 Above, we've discussed why you might need to add a mattress topper to your bed and how to choose the right thickness, but which thickness is right for you?